theprimarybrain/theprimarybrain.github.io/_posts/2023-07-26-CVC-Word-Literacy-Center-Rotations.md

 ## I'm Here to Help!

 If you have any questions about getting started with centers in your classroom or what resources you should use, feel free to [click here](https://m.me/theprimarybrain) to send me a message!
+You can also [click here to save this post for later](https://pin.it/3lEKsVN) by pinning to your favorite Pinterest board!

 Make sure to grab my free week of centers so you can try out some of my favorite activities.
 I hope these plans help you in your classroom!